frep/kicad/projects/LabBenchPsu/RevB/frontpanel/readme.md

  * Placement of the gpio-expander: out of the way from the display
  * LoadOn - signal should be read out correct.
  * Maybe adding an ina219 for measuring the load current of the LiPo charger.
 With this feedback, loadcurrent could be controlled.
+ * Screw terminal have quite small diameters.
+Maybe use bigger ones or more of them (at least for 5V)